troyshu/angellistalumnibot/readme.md

 ```

-city: defined in a dict that maps name (e.g. NYC) to an AngelList location id.
+- **city**: defined in a dict that maps name (e.g. NYC) to an AngelList location id.
 See AngelList API for more info
-school: string for target school/college
+- **school**: string for target school/college
-topPct: startups are retrieved from AngelList in order of descending popularity, topPct is the top fraction of startups that you want to actually keep.
+- **topPct**: startups are retrieved from AngelList in order of descending popularity, topPct is the top fraction of startups that you want to actually keep.
 This is a way to filter out rando startups
-followMin: the minimum number of AngelList followers a startup must have to be included in the search.
+- **followMin**: the minimum number of AngelList followers a startup must have to be included in the search.
 Another way to filter out rando startups

 rez now contains a DataFrame where the columns are founder name, startup name, and a boolean of whether founder belongs to input school.